Beekeeper

 Biological Sciences

-As the only life science department on the UC West Campus, the Department of Biological Sciences is dedicated to achieving excellence in graduate training and undergraduate instruction.
+As the only life science department on the UC West Campus, the Department of Biological Sciences is dedicated to achieving excellence in both our undergraduate and graduate programs (MS and PhD).
 UC is designated by the Carnegie Foundation as a research intensive institution, and, accordingly, we offer the disciplinary breadth necessary for undergraduate education and the disciplinary specialization necessary for comprehensive graduate education and training.
-Graduate students pursue both M.S. and Ph.D. degrees.
+Our dpartment has a long and distinguished history that can be read by clicking here.

 Mailing address: